Loading...

 Portion Control

-Reduce the serving size of chapati and avarekalu palya to lower the overall carbohydrate intake during the meal.
+Limit the portion size of chapati and avarekalu palya to reduce the overall carbohydrate intake, which can help in managing blood sugar levels.

 Mindful Eating